vnbnode/VNBnode-Guides/BEVM/Bevm-systemd.en.md

 |             | 8086 - RPC     |
 |             | 8087 - WS      |
 | OS          | Ubuntu 20.04+  |
+> ports 30333 and 30334 need to be opened for incoming traffic at the Firewall.
+Collator nodes should not expose WS and RPC ports to the public.
 ### 2. Update & install the necessary utilities

 #Change Your-address-wallet